pmsoftware/odietamo/docs/walk-through.rst

 .. figure:: imgs/4_3_3.png

 Then enter the details of the new work repository.
 Any value in the range 1 to 899 may be used for the walk-through Work Repository internal ID.
+Use the name "WORKREP" for the name of the work repository.
 Click OK and wait for a few seconds for the new work repository structure to be created:

 .. figure:: imgs/4_3_4.png